s-banks/java-fundamentals-review/README.md

    - Add a protected instance property named `breed` that is a String.
 This property represents the breed of each instance of **Dog**.
-   - Write the constructor on **Dog** that defines 4 parameters: the age of the dog, a boolean indicating whether the dog is a herbivore, what the dog's name is, and the breed of the dog.
+   - Write the constructor on **Dog** that defines 4 parameters: the age of the dog, a boolean indicating whether the dog is a rescue, what the dog's name is, and the breed of the dog.
 The corresponding properties of the object should be set based on the arguments passed to the constructor.
      (Hint: use of the super constructor may be useful here)
    - Write a getter and setter on the **Dog** class for the `breed` property.